Willows and Wetlands Centre

 Willow was also used to make military chests, such as those used to carry munitions.
 The willow material was suitable because it carried much less risk of an accidental spark than a metal container.
 There are also several willow boxes used by the air ambulance service in WWI.

 Another wicker item on show is an eel trap.
 These traps were traditionally made of willow and have been in use in different parts of the country for at least 1000 years.
-One eel trap on show was made for the filming of 'Robin Hood'.
+One eel trap was made for the filming of 'Robin Hood'.

 On display is an Orkney Chair, made by Orcadian islanders from driftwood with a chair back woven from straw or willow.